This Is Why Pregnant Women Should Get a Flu Shot

 Moms-to-be, don't skip on your flu shot this year: Your baby needs it just as much as you do.

 Many women are wary of getting a flu shot during pregnancy.
-But moms-to-be who do get the jab not only reduce their own chances of getting influenza (and dangerous complications like pneumonia or preterm labor), they also help protect their baby from contracting the flu for up to six months after birth, the latest research shows.
+But moms-to-be who do get the jab not only reduce their own chances of getting influenza (and dangerous complications like pneumonia or preterm labor), they also help protect their baby from contracting the flu for up to six months after birth.

 The antibodies the mother's body makes in response to the vaccine pass via the placenta to the baby and remain there after delivery.
 "It gives the baby some protection against the virus until he or she can get the vaccine directly, at 6 months old," explains Ashley Roman, MD, clinical assistant professor in the department of obstetrics and gynecology at NYU Langone Medical Center.
 The flu shot contains inactivated virus, so it's safe for pregnant women, Dr. Roman notes.

 Pregnant women are more likely to develop severe cases of the flu than women who aren’t expecting, according to the Centers for Disease Control and Prevention (CDC).
 That makes moms-to-be more likely to be hospitalized or even die from the flu.
 Getting the flu shot–the nasal spray vaccine isn’t approved for pregnant women–reduces those risks and may even lower a woman’s chances of certain pregnancy complications, according to the CDC.